RamVasuthevan/notes-on-TCHC/website/topics-to-add.markdown

 ### Parcel Quest
 - [Parcel Quest](https://www.parcelquest.com/faqs/)
 - What data does Parcel Quests have?
-- Do you they have data from all of the California counties
+- Do you they have data from all of the California counties?

 ### California Public Reports
 - > Marketing new subdivisions in California, subdividers must obtain a public report from the DRE